 It is also possible to contribute some of your pre-tax income into super.
 This means that you don’t pay your marginal tax rate on that portion of your income.
 Contributions made from pre-tax income attract contributions tax of 15%, compared to the lowest marginal tax rate of 19% (plus Medicare Levy).
 This would also reduce your taxable income for Centrelink purposes.

 As superannuation is a favourable tax environment, some of the tax outcomes can be more beneficial to people in higher tax brackets than people in lower tax brackets.
 This doesn’t make superannuation less attractive for low tax payers, it’s just important to understand the different strategies to ensure you get the best outcome for yourself.

 When you make an after-tax contribution, for instance, you are contributing money that you have already paid tax on.
 While you’re not making a tax saving on the contribution, once the money is in super, earnings are taxed favourably, as discussed above.
 In addition, eligible individuals would also be entitled to receive a Government Co-Contribution of up to $500, in return for making an after-tax contribution.

 Even if you’re not in a high income tax bracket, it can still be worthwhile salary sacrificing.
 By salary sacrificing, you reduce your taxable income, so provided you’re earning more than the tax-free threshhold, you will be saving some money.

-In addition, if you are receive partial Centrelink payments, such as Family Tax Benefit Part A or B, the reduction in your taxable income could increase your centrelink entitlement.
+In addition, if you are receiving partial Centrelink payments, such as Family Tax Benefit Part A or B, the reduction in your taxable income could increase your Centrelink entitlement.
 Each of these Benefits reduces by 20 cents for each dollar of taxable income you declare above certain thresholds.
 So by salary sacrificing and reducing your taxable income, you could gain 20 cents per dollar in benefit payments.

 Superannuation strategies for high tax payers